timtadh/hackthology/hackthology/content/blog/exceptions-for-go.md

 ## Conclusion

-There are good reasons why Go does not include exceptions at the langauge level.
+There are good reasons why Go does not include exceptions at the language level.
 However, at times their absence can become annoying.
 So I created this little library that adds them to Go.
 You probably shouldn't make public APIs based on it, but it may help you write certain internal code more clearly.
 One clear use case is during a refactor adding `Throw` call in a deep internal function which should have always returned an error.
-Then at the entry points to the API simply wrap up in a `Try().Catch().Error()` which would accomplish the same thing as adding an returned error throughout the library.
+Then at the entry points to the API simply wrap up in a `Try().Catch().Error()` which would accomplish the same thing as adding a returned error throughout the library.

 I hope you enjoy this little experiment of mine and don't send me too much hate mail!
 I know that exceptions are controversal in the Go community.
 This library